victoriacheng15/article-extractor/docs/jenkins.md

 # Jenkins CI/CD

-This document explains the Jenkins pipeline used to automate Docker image builds and publishing to GitHub Container Registry (GHCR).
+This document explains the Jenkins pipeline used to automate code formatting checks, Docker image builds, and publishing to GitHub Container Registry (GHCR).

 ## Overview

-Jenkins was added to this project mainly out of curiosity—to see how Jenkins CI/CD compares to GitHub Actions for automating Docker image builds and publishing to GHCR.
-The pipeline is defined in the [`Jenkinsfile`](../Jenkinsfile) at the project root and is typically run on a self-hosted Jenkins server (often via Docker Compose).
+Jenkins was added to this project mainly out of curiosity—to see how Jenkins CI/CD compares to GitHub Actions for automating Docker image builds, running code formatting checks, and publishing to GHCR.
+The pipeline, defined in the [`Jenkinsfile`](../Jenkinsfile) at the project root, now includes a code formatting stage (using `ruff`) before building and publishing the Docker image.
+Jenkins is typically run on a self-hosted server (often via Docker Compose).
 This setup is not strictly required, but provides a hands-on comparison of two popular automation platforms.

 ## Pipeline Workflow